 Ennis Cehic is a writer living and working between Melbourne and Sarajevo.
 His writing focuses on ideas of displacement, creativity, identity and existentialism.
 His work, including essays, poetry, fiction and memoir has been published in a variety of literary journals and publications including th...
 Read more

-Luke Patterson is a Gamilaroi poet and folklorist living on Gadigal lands.
-He is interested in the ways bioregional identities and consciousness are expressed through localised and vernacular forms.
-Luke’s research and creative pursuits are grounded in his extensive work with Aboriginal and other ...
+Luke Patterson is a Gamilaroi poet, educator and musician living on Gadigal lands.
+His poetry has appeared in Cordite, Plumwood Mountain, Rabbit, Running Dog and The Suburban Review.
+Luke’s research and creative pursuits are grounded in extensive work with First Nations and other community-bas...
 Read more

 Fiona Wright is a writer, editor and critic from Sydney.
 Her book of essays Small Acts of Disappearance won the 2016 Kibble Award and the Queensland Literary Award for non-fiction, and her new collection, The World Was Whole was longlisted for the 2019 Stella Prize.
 Her poetry collections are Kn...
 Read more